fvgtekken/soft-vault/README.md

 ## DEPLOY
-This app use the official docker image for deployment For more details please see: https://nextjs.org/docs/app/building-your-application/deploying In this example github Actions use the registry of github to deploy the image in a VPS.
+This app uses the official Docker image for deployment.
+For more details, please see: https://nextjs.org/docs/app/building-your-application/deploying.
+In this example, GitHub Actions uses the GitHub registry to deploy the image on a VPS.

 WorkFlow:
  1 - build and publish the docker image in ghcr.io registry